totorogendut/fundme/README.md

 ***

-_⚠️ This library is still work in progress and an experimental project, not ready for production!
-Tested and worked using Webpack with ES Module import. ⚠️_
+> _⚠️ This library is still work in progress and an experimental project, not ready for production! ⚠️_

 ### Get Started with Web Monetization API